auth0/docs/articles/dashboard/reference/settings-tenant.md

 * **Enable Seamless SSO**: When enabled, users will not be prompted to confirm log in before Single Sign-on (SSO) redirection.

 * **Inactivity Timeout**: Timeframe (in minutes) after which a user's session will expire if they haven’t interacted with the Authorization Server.
-Will be superseded by system limits if over 4,320 minutes (3 days) for self-service plans or 144,000 minutes (100 days) for enterprise plans.
+Will be superseded by system limits if over 4,320 minutes (3 days) for Developer or Developer Pro or 144,000 minutes (100 days) for enterprise plans.
 To learn more, see [Single Sign-On](/sso).

 * **Require Login After**: Timeframe (in minutes) after which a user will be required to log in again, regardless of their activity.
-Will be superseded by system limits if over 43,200 minutes (30 days) for self-service plans or 525,600 minutes (365 days) for enterprise plans.
+Will be superseded by system limits if over 43,200 minutes (30 days) for Developer or Developer Pro or 525,600 minutes (365 days) for enterprise plans.

 ### Device Flow User Code Format